fl101/awardfares-blog/_posts/2023-10-12-award-hacker.md

 Award Hacker provides a broad overview of how many miles are needed across various frequent flyer programs for specific routes.
 It illuminates which program may offer the best bang for your buck.

-**How AwardFares Help**: While Award Hacker gives a theoretical perspective, AwardFares shows real-time seat availability.
+**How AwardFares Helps**: While Award Hacker gives a theoretical perspective, AwardFares shows real-time seat availability.
 Together, they ensure you don’t just know the cost in miles, but also the probability of securing a seat.

 <img src="../assets/img/award-hacker/award-hacker-results.webp" alt="Award Hacker and Award Fares." />